lakesare/lakesare/README.md

 Welcome!
 My name is Evgenia Karunus.

-I'm interested in mathematics and proof assistants, and I'm working on Lean/Mathlib at the moment.
+At the moment I'm finishing my bachelor & working on Lean/Mathlib.

 I've also done a couple of neurosciency projects, see <a href="https://github.com/lakesare/netpyneunit">NepyneUnit</a> (for testing the stats of your biological neural network simulations) and <a href="https://github.com/VH-Lab/NDR-matlab/pull/56">NDR-matlab</a> (for neurophysiology data parsing in Matlab).